- Eyelid Surgery Benefits

 Upper eyelid surgery may be partly covered by medical insurance if the excess skin is shown to obstruct your vision.
 Every person’s policy is different, and we recommend speaking with your insurance representative to determine your benefits coverage.
 We can also provide advice and guidance if, during your evaluation, we determine you qualify.

-Additional Eyelid Surgery FAQs
+Additional Eyelid Surgery Frequently Asked Questions

 What Specific Concerns Can Lower Eyelid Surgery Help Resolve?